-1 Senate Bill No. 286 2 (By Senators Ferns, Trump, D. Hall, Blair, Boley, Gaunch, Leonhardt, Mullins and Karnes) 3 4 [Introduced January 23, 2015; referred to the Committee on Health and Human Resources; and 5 then to the Committee on the Judiciary.]
-6 7 8 A BILL to amend and reenact §16-3-4 and §16-3-5 of the Code of West Virginia, 1931, as amended, 10 all relating generally to mandatory immunizations; setting forth immunization dosage levels; 11 adding required immunizations; providing medical and religious exemptions from mandatory 12 immunizations for school children; requiring parents and guardians to assert their beliefs in 13 affidavit; providing that affidavit be provided before exemption applies; allowing removal 14 of students who are not immunized from school in times of emergency or epidemic; granting 15 legislative rule-making authority to the Secretary of the Department of Health and Human 16 Resources to add or delete diseases for which vaccines are required for school attendance, 17 to develop necessary forms and to create process for reviewing any verification of affidavits 18 for completeness; nullifying an interpretive rule and any action taken pursuant to the 19 interpretive rule; modifying the Immunization Advisory Committee; and establishing a chair 20 of the committee.
-21 Be it enacted by the Legislature of West Virginia: That §16-3-4 and §16-3-5 of the Code of West Virginia, 1931, as amended, be amended and 22
+1 Н. В. 2556 2 3 4 5 (By Delegates Cowles, Lane, Sobonya, Householder, Pasdon, Kessinger, Fast, McGeehan and Storch) 6 [Introduced February 2, 2015; referred to the 7 Committee on Health and Human Resources then the Judiciary.]
+8 9 10 A BILL to amend and reenact §16-3-4 and §16-3-5 of the Code of West Virginia, 1931, as amended, 11 all relating generally to mandatory immunizations; setting forth immunization dosage levels; 12 adding required immunizations; providing medical and religious exemptions from mandatory 13 immunizations for school children; requiring parents and guardians to assert their beliefs in 14 an affidavit; providing that the affidavit be provided before the exemption applies; allowing 15 the removal of students who are not immunized from school in times of emergency or establishing a chair of the committee.

+22 Be it enacted by the Legislature of West Virginia:

+That §16-3-4 and §16-3-5 of the Code of West Virginia, 1931, as amended, be amended and epidemic; granting legislative rulemaking authority to the Secretary for the Department of school attendance, to develop necessary forms and to create a process for review any verification of affidavits for completeness; nullifying an interpretive rule and any action taken pursuant to the interpretive rule; modifying the Immunization Advisory Committee and